-- 4.21 Driving whilst impaired by drugs is a serious criminal offence with penalties similar to those for drink-driving.
-The law does not make a distinction between illegal or misused drugs and over-the-counter or prescription drugs taken as directed by a medical practitioner.
-Drivers can be convicted if there is evidence that: - their driving was impaired; and - the impairment was due to drugs. - 4.22 The causal relationships between drugs and driving accidents have not yet been established, and we do not know how much drug-driving is taking place.
-We will be finding out more through the research described below. - 4.23 Studies have shown that compared with ten years ago, five times as many people killed in road accidents had a trace of an illegal drug in their body.
+(4.21) Driving whilst impaired by drugs is a serious criminal offence with penalties similar to those for drink-driving.
+The law does not make a distinction between illegal or misused drugs and over-thecounter or prescription drugs taken as directed by a medical practitioner.
+Drivers can be convicted if there is evidence that:

+- their driving was impaired; and - the impairment was due to drugs.

+(422) The causal relationships between drugs and driving accidents have not yet been established, and we do not know how much drug-driving is taking place.
+We will be finding out more through the research described below.

+(4.28) Studies have shown that compared with ten years ago, five times as many people killed in road accidents had a trace of an illegal drug in their body.
 Cannabis was by far the most common illegal substance found.
 However, whilst it is likely that shortly after use the active ingredient of cannabis impairs driving, traces of the drug can remain in the body for up to four weeks, long after it has ceased to have any effect.
-This can present difficulties for enforcement until we have further research findings. - 4.24 Class A drugs are most likely to have an adverse effect on driving.
-According to interim survey results, they were found in 6% of cases (compared with 12% for cannabis).
-This was a small increase compared with 10 years ago.
+This can present difficulties for enforcement until we have further research findings.